lukebass/hw/README.md

 - Start and End date are required
 - Region search is optional
 - Search results are clickable
-- View results on map
+- View search results on map